Cozy Peach Kitchen

 Serve topped with extra black pepper, freshly grated Parmesan and a lemon wedge for a burst of acidity.

-Yes, you can easily make this recipe vegan by replacing Parmesan with your favorite vegan Parmesan or by omitting it entirely.
+• Vegan option: You can easily make this recipe vegan by replacing Parmesan with your favorite vegan Parmesan or by omitting it entirely.
 Follow your Heart makes a delicious grated vegan parm.

 Gold fork twirling angel hair pasta and butternut squash.